Hekt000r/omc-meteor-tools-v2/README.md

 FastXP | Spam XP really fast to repair your armour, same as using Fast Use but only effects XP.
 [Blackout](https://github.com/KassuK1/BlackOut)

 ## Installing
-Go to releases and get the newest .JAR
+Go to releases and find the newest release, at the bottom there will be a link to a ZIP file.
+Extract it.

 Download MaLiLib and Litematica